Calculating the Fiber-Optic Cable Power Margin for QFX Series Switches

 it does not exceed the maximum receiver input power.
 This means the

-that is zero or negative indicates insufficient power to operate the
+PM) that is zero or negative indicates insufficient power

-receiver.
-See the specification for your receiver to find the maximum
+to operate the receiver.
+See the specification for your receiver to

 To calculate the worst-case estimate for the power margin

 - Determine the maximum value for link loss (

 LL) by adding estimated values for applicable link-loss factors; for example, use the sample values for various factors as provided in Table 1 (here, the link is 2 km long and multimode, and the power margin (

 Sample Link Loss Calculation Values